 Is Tango Just for Old Folks?

 A couple of years ago Alejandra and I were at a dinner party in Tucson when a slightly drunk woman began to lecture the table.
 She had just returned from a tango nuevo workshop, and she insisted loudly that people who don’t like tango nuevo are dull, conservative, and generally lacking in imagination.
-In short, she felt that people in tango who don’t want to kick up their heels are, you know, old and not cool.
+In short, she felt that people in tango who don’t want to kick up their heels are, uh, you know... old and not cool.
 I was around in the 1970’s, so this "generation gap" argument is one I’ve heard before.
 (Although it was the first time I'd heard it repeated so many times and so forcefully by a middle aged woman).

-The Style Myth
+Buyer Beware: The Style Myth

 Tango milonguero = tango for a milonga = tango salon.

 Old milongueros don't dance differently than any of the other social dancers in BsAs.
 They are simply the ones who've been dancing the longest.
-This means they may dance better than most... but they dance the same rhythmic, flowing, tango as everyone else who knows the correct way to dance in a milonga.
+This means they may dance better than most... but they dance the same rhythmic, flowing, tango as everyone else who knows the right way to dance in a milonga.

 Neotango and All That